LuvitPlayground/luvitplayground.github.io/docusaurus/docs/03-documentation/02-tutorial/02-hello-world.md

 > Hello world

 ... and after this, your program exits.
-This is exactly what you'd expect.
+That is exactly what you'd expect.
 Let's make things interesting and access the global environment.

 ## The Luvi Environment